jambalong/portfolio/src/_posts/2025-11-05-rails-kamal-7-deployment-errors.md

 ## Worker Crash Loop and Puma Premature Shutdown

-I finally ran `bin/kamal deploy` with no errors, which gave me great relief and it felt like I could start writing my first `Models`...
+I finally ran `bin/kamal deploy` with no errors, which gave me great relief, and it felt like I could start writing my first `Models`...
 However, when I visited the server's IP Address, it was not over.

 ### Error